nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 To use the F' framing protocol, do the following:

-1. Instantiate the class `FPrimeFraming` defined in this library.
+1. Instantiate the class `FprimeFraming` defined in this library.

 1. Instantiate the `Svc::Framer` component, passing the instance created in step 1 to its `setup` method.